GameServerManagers/LinuxGSM-Docs/FastDL.md

 **NOT RELEASED YET !!**

-FastDl script will soon be available for Garry's Mod, then for other source games.
+FastDl script is now available for Garry's Mod only, but will be deployed for other source games as well.

 ## What is FastDL ?